PeterCamilleri/rctp/README.md

 |Importer | Formatted Data | Data Structure | Many to 1
 |Exporter | Data Structure | Formatted Data |  1 to Many

-Note:
+Notes:
-* Formatted Data includes JSON, XML, HTML, etc.
+* Formatted Data is structured text that includes JSON, XML, HTML, etc.
-* Data Structures are in memory aggregations of data.
+* Data Structures are in memory-aggregations of structured data.
+* Exporters are formatters not translators, but are shown for completeness.

 As can be seen, translators encompass a very wide variety of applications with many diverse requirements.
 They are also crucial in so many aspects of